Mirzipan/Homm3_BG_Database/docs/artifacts/centaurs_axe.md

 <p style="text-align: center;" markdown>*You see a heavy axe embedded deeply in the ground.
 After several unsuccessful attempts by your army to remove it, you tightly grip the handle of the axe and effortlessly pull it free.*</p>

+## Notes

+- The result of the Attack die may be tripled for purposes other than attacking, e.g. for playing the [Inferno spell](../spells/inferno.md).
+In that case, the artifact can also be played after the Attack die roll.

 ## Comes With

 - [Core Game](../content/core_game.md)